-For security reasons, students must now use two-step varification to log on to systems like:
+For security reasons, students must now use two-factor authentication to log on to systems like:

 We recommend that you use Microsofts app, Microsoft Authenticator, for the purpose and that you install it on your mobile phone.
-If you use VPN connection through remote.au.dk you have already installed two-step varification and you do not need to do anything further.
+If you use VPN connection through remote.au.dk you have already installed two-factor authentication and you do not need to do anything further.

-Read here how to install and use two-step authentication.
+Read here how to install and use two-factor authentication.

 1. Download and install the ‘Microsoft Authenticator’ app on your mobile.
 You should not open the app yet – merely install it.
 You will find the app at App Store or Google Play.

 2. Do no open the app yet.
 (Nothing happens if you do)

 4. You will see this message.
 Click on ‘Next’ to continue with setup.
 (On your computer)

 4a.
 If not showing the correct @uni.au.dk user then click "Use different Account"